Diffusion or Non-Diffusion Adversarial Defenses: Rethinking the Relation between Classifier and Adversarial Purifier: Experiments

 \subsection{Transferability to High-Resolution Dataset}

-In addition to \Cref{Tab:transfer_C100_C10,Tab:transfer_C10_C100}, transferability from low-resolution dataset to high-resolution dataset is examined in \Cref{Tab:transfer_imagenet}.
-With an attack budget of $\epsilon_\infty=4/255$, MAEP achieves approximately 74\% accuracy when transferring from CIFAR10 to ImageNet, outperforming both DiffPure (68.60\%) and ScoreOpt (68.05\%).
-Notably, DiffPure and ScoreOpt were trained on ImageNet, while MAEP was trained solely on CIFAR10.
-When attack budget is increased to $\epsilon_\infty=8/255$, our MAEP maintains promising accuracy, outperforms DiffPure and ScoreOpt, and remains comparable with DISCO at $\epsilon_\infty=4/255$.
-This indicates again that our MAEP possesses powerful transferable defense capability.
+In addition to \Cref{Tab:transfer_C100_C10,Tab:transfer_C10_C100}, we evaluated the transferability of purifiers from a low-resolution dataset to a high-resolution dataset in \Cref{Tab:transfer_imagenet}.

+When transferring from CIFAR-10 to ImageNet, MAEP achieves approximately 75\% clean accuracy, outperforming both DiffPure (68.60\%) and ScoreOpt (68.05\%) at attack budget $\epsilon_\infty=4/255$, even though both baselines are trained directly on ImageNet.
+When attack budget was increased to $\epsilon_\infty=8/255$, MAEP still maintains promising accuracy.
+We also evaluated the robust accuracy of DDA, which is specifically designed to maintain classification performance under image corruptions.
+However, our results show that DDA fails to preserve robustness in this setting.

-Moreover, MAEP experiences only a slight $3\%$ drop in clean accuracy with respect to the original classifier's accuracy $80.85\%$ without defense, whereas diffusion-based approaches exhibit a decrease of around $10\%$.
+Additionally, MAEP incurs only a 3\% drop in clean accuracy compared to the original classifier accuracy of 80.85\% without any defense, whereas diffusion-based methods suffer a larger degradation of around 10\%.
 This difference attributes to the fact that diffusion models introduce noises to remove adversarial perturbations, thereby reducing clean accuracy.